Site in costruction

 expand and reformulate the following

-• Field networks improve over classical arrays of controller-device links in a number of ways, presuming that now sensors and actuators now have computational power:
+• Field networks improve over classical arrays of controller-device links in a number of ways, presuming the use of sensors and actuators with some on-board computational power:

 • easier expansion and reconfigurability;